crweiner/hacktoberfest-swag-list/README.md

 - **Requirements**: one or more merged PRs on [Fission](https://github.com/fission/fission) or [BotKube](https://github.com/infracloudio/botkube) or both.
 - **Swag**: T-shirt, stickers
 - **How to sign up**: Make a PR or more on InfraCloud's open-source projects – [Fission](https://github.com/fission/fission) and [BotKube](https://github.com/infracloudio/botkube).
 To deliver the swags, we will reach out to you once PR(s) gets merged.
-- **Notes**:Only the first 50 people will receive the swags.
+- **Notes**: Only the first 50 people will receive the swags.
 A person with maximum merged PRs will also get a Kindle.
 Check out [InfraCloud official page](https://www.infracloud.io/infracloud-joins-hacktoberfest-2020/) for more info and join [Fission’s Slack](https://join.slack.com/t/fissionio/shared_invite/enQtOTI3NjgyMjE5NzE3LTllODJiODBmYTBiYWUwMWQxZWRhNDhiZDMyN2EyNjAzMTFiYjE2Nzc1NzE0MTU4ZTg2MzVjMDQ1NWY3MGJhZmE) and [BotKube’s Slack](http://join.botkube.io/).

 #### **lakeFS** (collection of stickers)